zulip/zulip/templates/zerver/atlassian.md

 [OpsGenie](/integrations/doc/opsgenie) are linked.

 We recommend integrating via [Zapier](/integrations/doc/zapier) for Confluence, Bamboo, Fisheye, Crucible, Crowd, and Sourcetree.
-Email
-<support@zulipchat.com> if you get stuck and we’d be happy to help you out.
+[Contact us](/help/contact-support) if you get stuck and we’d be happy to help you out.

 ## Read our guides.